Geometric Langlands for Irregular Theta Connections and Epipelagic Representations: Introduction

 \subsection{Acknowledgment}

-The authors thank Gurbir Dhillon, Joakim Færgeman and Sam Raskin for useful discussions.
+The authors thank Gurbir Dhillon, Joakim Færgeman, Sam Raskin, and Daxin Xu for useful discussions.
 T.-H. Chen also thanks the NCTS-National Center for Theoretical Sciences at Taipei where parts of this work were done.
 The research of T.-H. Chen is supported by NSF grant DMS-2143722.
-L. Yi is supported by Start-Up grant of Fudan University.
+L. Yi is supported by Start-Up Grant No. JIH1414042Y of Fudan University.